carpentries-incubator/pangenomics/_episodes/08-tda.md

 ### Čech and (Vietoris)-Rips complexes

-The Vietoris-Rips complex and the Čech complex are two types of simplicial complexes used to construct discrete structures from sets of points in space.
+Vietoris-Rips complex and Čech complex are two types of simplicial complexes constructing discrete structures from sets of points in space.

 The **Vietoris-Rips complex** is constructed from a set of points in a metric space.
 Given a set of points and a distance parameter called the "threshold," points within a distance less than or equal to the threshold are connected, forming the 1-simplices of the complex.
 Higher-dimensional simplices are then constructed by closing under combinations of 1-simplices that form a complete simplex, i.e., all fully connected subsets.
 The Vietoris-Rips complex captures the connectivity information between points and their topological structure at different scales.

-Where the set of points represents your dataset, such as a group of genomes to study, and the distance could be a Hamming distance.
-'Threshold' represents the selected distance for two genomes to be considered related."
+In a practical example, the set of points represents your dataset, such as a group of genomes, and the distance could be a Hamming distance.
+'Threshold' represents the selected distance at which two genomes are considered to be related.

 > ## Vietoris complex
 >